-The Colorado Bar Association reports 18,000 members, totaling 73 percent of all active attorneys in the state.
+The Colorado Bar Association reports 18,000 members, totaling 63 percent of all active attorneys in the state.
 Members practice in a wide variety of legal specializations, including agricultural/rural law, business law, communications/technology law, criminal law, disability law, environmental law, family law, immigration law, juvenile law, labor/employment law, real estate law, trust/estate law, and water law.
-The BLS (Bureau of Labor Statistics) of the U.S. Department of Labor reports the annual mean salary of Colorado lawyers in May 2011 at $131,800.
-There are 5.19 lawyers per 1000 people in Colorado.
+The BLS (Bureau of Labor Statistics) of the U.S. Department of Labor reports the annual median salary of Colorado lawyers in May 2017 at $120,840.
+There are 4.48 lawyers per 1000 people in Colorado.
 If you would like to become one of them, keep reading.

 The Colorado Supreme Court Board of Law Examiners has not ruled that applicants to the state bar have any pre-legal education.
 But, because you must graduate from an American Bar Association (ABA) – accredited law school in order to become a bar member, you must have, at minimum, a bachelor’s degree.
 ABA-approved law schools require this for entrance.

 Your undergraduate institution must be accredited by a national or regional accreditation agency recognized by the U.S. Department of Education.

 Law schools encourage undergraduate study in any field, with no undergraduate major being better suited for future law school students than another.
 The ABA has recommended (but does not require) certain coursework that may help pre-law students.
 This includes:

 You must have a minimum of a bachelor’s degree to enter an ABA-accredited law school.
 The major of your degree is not specified, but any major taken from or related to the above coursework would be helpful to your future in law school.